Bobby Jenks: Surgery complications

-On December 12, 2011, Jenks had another surgery, this time to remove bone spurs from his back.
-He was supposed to have only two removed.
-According to Jenks, Dr. Kirkham Wood, head of the orthopedic bone unit at Massachusetts General Hospital (MGH), started to remove a third bone spur and didn't finish it.
-This allegedly created a serrated edge that later sliced Jenks' back open in two places, causing him to leak spinal fluid and triggering an infection in his spine.
+On December 12, 2011, Jenks had surgery to remove the bone spurs in his back.
+According to Jenks, he was supposed to have two levels of his spine decompressed.
+However, Dr. Kirkham Wood, head of the orthopedic bone unit at Massachusetts General Hospital (MGH), failed to complete the second level.
+Compounding the problem, when Wood closed Jenks up, he left a serrated edge in Jenks's back.
+Shortly after surgery, the edge sliced Jenks's back open in two places (specifically the membrane around his spinal cord in the dural sac).
+This caused him to leak spinal fluid and triggered an infection in his spine that went to his brain stem and nearly killed him.
 Jenks was forced to undergo emergency surgery on December 28, only two weeks after his first back procedure.
-Due to his muscles being "torn open," as he put it, Jenks was bedridden for seven weeks.
+The combined effect of the infection and his muscles being "torn open" left Jenks bedridden for three months.
 The Red Sox placed Jenks on the 60-day disabled list, and ruled him out for at least the first three months of the 2012 season.

 On July 3, 2012, Jenks was released by the Red Sox.
-He sued Wood in 2015 for malpractice after learning that Wood was operating on a second patient at the same time as his operation.
+He sued Wood in 2015 for malpractice.
+During discovery, Jenks learned Wood was operating on a paralyzed man at the same time as his operation in what was called "concurrent surgery"; indeed, the other patient was already under anesthesia.
 Jenks told The Boston Globe that he would have had his bone spur surgery elsewhere had he known about the overlapping schedules.
 On May 8, 2019, Jenks reached a settlement with MGH and Wood for $5.1 million.
+Jenks argued that neither he nor the other patient received an acceptable level of care due to the concurrent surgeries.
+He believed Wood rushed his surgery to get to the paralyzed man, and left the serrated edge in his back because "(he) wasn’t as careful as he should have been."

+Despite roughly a year of recovery, scanning of Jenks's spine found that it had been so weakened by the botched surgery and numerous salvage procedures that he would need a further procedure to place plates and screws in his back.
+While it was his best chance at a pain-free life, it would end any chance of him ever pitching again.
+The alternative would have been several rounds of physical therapy, and even then there would be no guarantee he would be in a condition to return to the mound.
+He elected to take the surgery and retired from baseball.